Dan503/query-list/README.md

 # query-list

-A Sass mixin powered by mq-scss that is a work around for the lack of container queries in css.
+A Sass mixin powered by [mq-scss](https://www.npmjs.com/package/mq-scss) that is a work around for the lack of css container queries.

 This mixin does **not** detect the size of the element.
 That is impossible in css without real container queries.
 What this does allow you to do though is list a set of media queries that a set of styles should respond to when an element is within various container elements.